lmorg/murex/docs/user-guide/spellcheck.md

 ### CLI Spellchecker (3rd Party Software)

 A CLI spellchecker needs to be installed.
 The recommendation is `aspell`.
-This might already be installed by default with your OS but typically isn't.
+This might already be installed by default with your OS or has been included as a dependency with another application.
+You can check if `aspell` is installed by running the following:

+    which: aspell

+If that returns no data, then you will need to install `aspell` yourself.
 Please consult your OS docs for how to install software.

+For help debugging issues with `aspell`, please see the last section in this document.

 ### _murex_ Config